greencloudcomputing/docs/docs/api/function.md

 ## Get Capabilities

 :::info
-Use this endpoint to get capabilities of a function on the Green Cloud system.
+Use this endpoint to get capabilities of a function on the GreenCloud system.
 :::

 #### Endpoint